sergiocollado/potpourri/code/C#/readme/9_Notes_on_.NET_openAPI_and_Swagger.md

 making it easier for developers to understand, test, and interact with APIs.
 This integration uses the Swashbuckle library to enable interactive documentation directly within an ASP.NET Core application.

+### Why is integrating OpenAPI (Swagger) beneficial in an ASP.NET Core application?

+It improves the API documentation and testing, making APIs easier to use and mantain.

 ## Key Steps for Integration

 ### Install Packages: